apache/activemq-website/src/components/classic/documentation/jmx.md

    ```
    $ jconsole
    ```
-3. The ActiveMQ Classic broker should appear in the list of local connections, if you are running JConsole on the same host as ActiveMQ Classic.
+3. The ActiveMQ broker should appear in the list of local connections, if you are running JConsole on the same host as ActiveMQ.

 **JMX remote access**

 Remote connections to JMX are not enabled by default in the activemq.xml for security reasons.
 Please refer to [Java Management guide](http://docs.oracle.com/javase/6/docs/technotes/guides/management/agent.html) to configure the broker for remote management.

-Using the Apache ActiveMQ Classic version on OS X it appears as follows:
+Using the Apache ActiveMQ version on OS X it appears as follows:

 ![](assets/img/activemq-jmx.png)

-### ActiveMQ Classic MBeans Reference
+### ActiveMQ MBeans Reference

 For additional references provided below is a brief hierarchy of the mbeans and a listing of the properties, attributes, and operations of each mbeans.